RV Expertise is reader-supported. When you buy through links on our site, we may earn an affiliate commission.

 Bottom Line

-This product is great at what it does.
+This charger is great at what it does.
 It effectively regulates itself without any problems and will charge just as fast as the three-amp models.
 You’ll greatly benefit from the safety features that are also mentioned.

 The only downside with this product is that it doesn’t have the best lifespan.
 If you take a look at the Amazon reviews, they’re not the best.
 The manufacturer also isn’t helpful at all when you’re looking for a refund or a replacement.